 Education data is a primary tool to see how our students, schools, and policies are working.
 Over time the data shows the results of changes we make in schools, letting us track progress and make adjustments.
 As stated in Agenda 2017, the goal for Wisconsin is to help ensure every child graduates from high school prepared for both college and career pathways.
 These data systems are a key part of Agenda 2017's assessment and data system's emphasis on giving parents and the public more timely, quality data to use for informed decision-making.

 How is the data collected by DPI made available to districts, schools, and the public?

 WISEdash: Wisconsin Information System for Education Data Dashboard

 WISEdash is a data portal that uses "dashboards," or visual collections of graphs and tables, to provide multi-year education data about Wisconsin schools.
-Data on the portal are redacted and available by school, district, or State.
+Data on the portal is redacted and available by school, district, or state.
 Current and Certified data can be displayed for multiple years, and it can be grouped and filtered by a variety of demographics, including grade level, gender, race/ethnicity, economic status, disability, English proficiency, and migrant status.
 Data download files are also available.
 As a public reporting tool, WISEdash is used by districts, schools, parents, researchers, media, and other community members to view data published by DPI.